codeandkey/glou/README.md

 The low-level layer must be running on the local system for the javascript interface to function.

-All communication over TCP is secured with AES-256 encryption.
+All communication over TCP is secured with authenticated AES-256 encryption (GCM mode).

 Key echange is performed with ECDH over prime256v1 and pbkdf2 for key derivation.
 RSA keys are used to identify and verify nodes.